Doctoral Internship in Clinical Health Service Psychology

 - curriculum vitae

-- an integrated psychological assessment report of a de-identified/anonymous client (child or teen) that includes cognitive and projective measures.
+- a final copy of an integrated psychological assessment report of a de-identified/anonymous child or adolescent client that includes cognitive and projective testing that was completed while on externship

 Financial and Other Benefit Support for Upcoming Training Year